Comprehensive Exam

 Please also see the College requirements for the Comprehensive Examination.

-After completing a major portion of the required course work and satisfying the research skills requirement, the student must pass the comprehensive examination.
-The department requires at least five people to be members on the Dissertation Committee.
+After completing a major portion of the required course work and satisfying the research skills and responsible scholarship requirements, the student must pass the comprehensive examination within 3.5 years of admission.
+Failure to meet this timeline for the comprehensive exam requirement is considered a lack of progress toward the degree which may result in a loss of good academic standing and jeopardize continued financial support.
+The department requires at least five people to be members of the Dissertation Committee.
+The committee for the comprehensive oral examination must adhere to the requirements outlined in the Doctoral Student Oral Exam Committee Composition and Graduate & Postdoctoral Affairs Representative on Doctoral Exam Committees policies.
+While committee membership should be determined in consultation with the student, graduate units have the final determination on questions of committee membership consistent with the established KU policy.
 These names are submitted to the Division of Graduate studies, which makes the final appointments.
 The committee should be chaired by the student's research advisor.
 By serving as the Chair, this person agrees to supervise the student during their dissertation research.
-One committee member must come from outside of the Department to serve as a representative of the Graduate School.
+One committee member must be selected from outside of the Department to serve as a representative of the Graduate School.
 Requests to take the examination must be made to the Graduate Coordinator at least three weeks in advance of the date of the examination.

 The student will write a 2,000 to 4,000 word paper on a topic in their chosen sub-field that is relevant to their thesis work.
 This paper must be presented to the committee at least one week in advance of the scheduled oral exam.
 The student will make a presentation at the oral examination based upon this paper, and will be examined on the contents of the talk, the paper, and works listed in the paper's bibliography.
 The bibliography must include at least one recent article from a peer-reviewed journal not authored by the student or the student's advisor.
 In addition, the committee may ask questions at the oral examination that cover the entire field of physics plus any related material (such as mathematics or chemistry) considered relevant by the examining committee.